Avonside: History

-The suburb was named after Holy Trinity Avonside, which was built beside the Avon River in 1855.
-The 1874 part of the church was designed by the eminent architect Benjamin Mountfort who is buried in the churchyard.
-The church was damaged in the 2010 Canterbury earthquake and whilst under repair, was damaged beyond repair in the February 2011 Christchurch earthquake and demolished later that year.
-Avonside is home to Avonside Girls' High School.
-It also has the Avon River flowing through it.
+The Avonside district was first mentioned in the Lyttelton times as a local district by Bishop Selwyn in 1855.
+The newly established parish in Avonside built a church dedicated to the Holy Trinity and the church and burial grounds were consecrated on 24 February 1857.
+Avonside was home to Avonside Girls' High School.
+It also has the Avon River / Ōtākaro flowing through it.

 The boundaries of the original Anglican parish of Avonside were fixed in 1859 and covered much of what is now suburbs such as Aranui, Burwood, Linwood, Marshland, New Brighton, North New Brighton, Parklands and part of Phillipstown.
-The area once covered the whole of north east Christchurch as far as the River Styx.
+The area once covered the whole of north east Christchurch as far as the Styx River.

-The area borders the Avon River and is built on the rich soils of the Avon River flood plain.
+The area borders the Avon River / Ōtākaro and is built on the rich soils of the Avon River flood plain.
 In the early years of Christchurch the area was known to be extremely swampy and difficult to travel across.